 Back in 2015/2016, Google confirmed that mobile search had officially surpassed desktop searches worldwide and unsurprisingly, later in 2016, Google also announced their development of the mobile-first algorithm, commonly known as the Mobile First Index which confirmed that they would be looking at the mobile versions of your site first and then ranking your desktop version next.

-After years in development, this has just been rolled out, so now, the mobile version of your site will become the starting point for what Google includes in their index.
+After years in development, this has just been rolled out, so now, the mobile version of your site is the starting point for what Google includes in their index.
 It’s essentially your primary website.